I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 It's best to climb this mountain on the blue trail which starts in Szczyrk on the main road.

-The trail is very pleasant to hike and after about just two hours of ascending we get to see a nice panorama of Silesian Beskidy mountains.
+The trail is very pleasant to hike and after just two hours of ascending, we get to see a nice panorama of the Silesian Beskidy mountains.
 As usual, the higher we hike, the better the landscape gets.

-Top of Skrzyczne peak is a big flat area with look-out tower.
+Top of Skrzyczne peak is a big flat area with a lookout tower.
 It's a great place to contemplate the beautiful mountain nature.
-There's also mountain hut where they serve perfect tomato soup. 😉
+There's also a mountain hut where they serve perfect tomato soup. 😉

-We climb down do Szczyrk along the green trail.
-Descend takes about one hour and a half.
-Final part of the trail is an asphalt road.
+We climb down to Szczyrk along the green trail.
+Descending takes about one hour and a half.
+The final part of the trail is an asphalt road.

-If you would like to stay close to Silesian Beskidy mountains, you can check available hotels here:
+If you would like to stay close to the Silesian Beskidy mountains, you can check available hotels in Szczyrk:

 Route: Sromowce Niżne village → Trzy Korony mountain hut → Szopka pass → Trzy Korony peak → Kosarzyska fork → Sromowce Niżne village